abhineet123/animal_detection/ReadMe.md

-This repository provides python and matlab code for all experiments reported in this paper:
+This repository provides python code for all experiments reported in this paper:

 Animal Detection in Man-made Environments [[arxiv](https://arxiv.org/abs/1901.04412).